Nausea

 - You may take 12.5 mg (1/2 tab) in the morning and afternoon if you need help with nausea during the day.

-- It will cause drowsiness.
-Do not drive after taking it.
+- It can cause drowsiness.
+Do not drive after taking it until you know how it affects you.

 - It can be taken with vitamin B6.